50 States of Pancakes

 The Breakfast Shoppe — Severna Park, Maryland

 Near the Eastern Shore, in Severna Park, this morning-centric spot specializes in hearty breakfasts, including an array of Benedicts, omelettes and plenty from the griddle.
 The Cinnamon Roll Pancakes combine the best of a cream cheese-glazed roll with flapjacks, and trailblazer pancakes come studded with granola.
-The restaurant appeared on Ginormous Food for its Fall Harvest Pancakes, which are served seasonally and weigh five pounds each.
+The restaurant has gained acclaim for its Fall Harvest Pancakes, which are served seasonally and weigh five pounds each.

 Penny Ann’s Cafe – Salt Lake City, Utah